albandechasteigner/GeniusLociForDynamo/README.md

 Another goal is to interact easily with linked files and Revit documents.
 Other categories of nodes focus on automating dimensions and managing materials and graphics.

-Genius Loci is compatible with Dynamo 1.3.x and new versions 2.x.
-Revit 2017 to Revit 2022.
+Genius Loci is compatible with Dynamo 2.x.
+Revit 2017 to Revit 2023.

 Feedbacks, [issues](https://github.com/albandechasteigner/GeniusLociForDynamo/issues), [pull request](https://github.com/albandechasteigner/GeniusLociForDynamo/pulls) and suggestions for improvement are welcome and can be reported in the repository.